Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Game Formulation and Equilibrium Analysis

-\begin{remark}[Intuition behind Theorem~\ref{thm:potential}] The unique VE has a practical interpretation: no satellite can unilaterally increase throughput without either violating the battery-aware power ceiling or paying a penalty that outweighs the throughput gain.
-Strict concavity of $\Phi$ removes multiple-equilibria ambiguity, so Algorithm~\ref{alg:hbag} converges to a deterministic operating point regardless of initialization. \end{remark}
+The unique VE has a practical interpretation: no satellite can unilaterally increase throughput without either violating the battery-aware power ceiling or paying a penalty that outweighs the throughput gain.
+Strict concavity of $\Phi$ removes multiple-equilibria ambiguity, so Algorithm~\ref{alg:hbag} converges to a deterministic operating point regardless of initialization.

+\begin{remark}[Scope and limitations of Theorem~\ref{thm:potential}] Under Assumption~\ref{assm:interference_free}, the utility~\eqref{eq:utility} is additively separable, so the exact potential game structure follows directly from~\cite{monderer1996potential}.
+The technical contributions of Theorem~\ref{thm:potential} are therefore: (i)~establishing \emph{strict joint concavity} of $\Phi$ despite the singular battery penalty $(\CB_m - \CBmin + \epsilon)^{-1}$, which guarantees \emph{uniqueness} rather than mere existence of the VE; and (ii)~connecting the VE of the constrained game (with shared flow conservation) to the NE of the penalized game via Lagrangian duality. \end{remark}

-\begin{corollary}[VE as Global Optimum of $\Phi$] The unique VE $\bfR^*$ satisfies:
+Then, we give the following corollary and proposition: \begin{corollary}[VE as Global Optimum of $\Phi$] The unique VE $\bfR^*$ satisfies:

 \end{corollary}